 - 9.1 This policy shall be implemented once approved by Council.
-All future submissions for the writing off of debt must be considered in accordance with this policy. - 9.2 This policy may be reviewed on an annual basis and be tabled to Council for approval.
+All future submissions for the writing off of debt must be considered in accordance with this policy. - 9.2 This policy may be reviewed on an annual basis or as and when required; and will be tabled to Council for approval.